tramlinehq/tramline/README.md

 To begin, first clone this repo.
 This ensures everything that you do is fully under your control.

-In case you'd like to run this locally first, please follow [Development](#development-%EF%B8%8F).
+In case you'd like to run this locally first, please follow the [local development instructions](#local-development-%EF%B8%8F).

 To host Tramline directly, you'll need to prep your fork: